GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

 TWCS provides 4 parameters:
-- `max_active_window_runs`: max allowed sorted runs in the active window
+- `max_active_window_runs`: max allowed sorted runs in the active window (default: 4)
-- `max_active_window_files`: max allowed files in the active window
+- `max_active_window_files`: max allowed files in the active window (default: 4)
-- `max_inactive_window_runs`: max allowed sorted runs in inactive windows
+- `max_inactive_window_runs`: max allowed sorted runs in inactive windows (default: 1)
-- `max_inactive_window_files`: max allowed files in inactive windows
+- `max_inactive_window_files`: max allowed files in inactive windows (default: 1)

-Users can set different thresholds for active and inactive windows.
+You can set different thresholds for active and inactive windows.
 This is important because out-of-order writes typically occur in the active window.
 By allowing more overlapping files in the active window, TWCS reduces write amplification during ingestion and merges all these files when the active window becomes inactive.

 Following diagrams show how files in an active window get compacted.
 In A, there're two SST files `[0,3]` and `[5,6,9]` but there's only one sorted run since those two files have disjoint time ranges.